Stratadox/IdentityMap/README.md

 ## About

 Contains the objects that have already been loaded.

-Used to prevent double loading of unique entities.
+Mainly used to prevent double loading of unique entities, and as registry of the loaded entities.

 ## Installation